-Recording peak flow measurements is a part of asthma action plans to help treat the condition.
-A peak flow meter is useful in detecting changes in a person’s airway, which could indicate a worsening of symptoms of asthma.
+A peak flow meter is useful in detecting changes in a person’s airway function, which could indicate a worsening of symptoms of asthma or other respiratory conditions.

 People with asthma may develop narrowing of the airways, which lowers the amount of air they can exhale.
 The PEFR often changes in response to a flare-up of asthma.
-Weather, exposure to allergens, and infection can all lead to a change in a person’s asthma.
+Weather, exposure to allergens, infection, or even exercise can all affect asthma symptoms.

-Regular monitoring with a peak flow meter can help a person detect changes in their airways before other symptoms start.
-In some cases, a decrease in PEFR is the only sign of an impending asthma attack.
+Regular monitoring with a peak flow meter can help people detect changes in their airways before other symptoms start.
+In some cases, a decrease in PEFR is an early sign of an impending asthma attack.

-A 2012 study involved 53 people with asthma who recorded their symptoms and peak flow measurements twice daily for 274 days.
+In an older 2012 study, 53 people with asthma recorded their symptoms and peak flow measurements twice daily for 274 days.
 Researchers analyzed the relationship between changes in peak flow measurements and the participants’ asthma symptoms.

-The researchers found that some people incorrectly perceived their symptoms as mild, even if they had significant airway obstruction.
+The researchers found that some people incorrectly perceived their symptoms as mild, even with significant airway obstruction.
 The study also indicated that people with poorly controlled asthma had fluctuations in PEFR even without reported asthma symptoms.

-Recognizing the signs of an asthma attack through peak flow monitoring, and following an asthma action plan, can prevent symptoms from becoming severe.
+Recognizing the signs of an asthma attack through peak flow monitoring alongside following an asthma action plan can prevent symptoms from becoming severe.
 A gradual decline in PEFR over time can also indicate a decrease in lung function and help a doctor modify an asthma treatment plan.

-Along with its uses for asthma, a peak flow meter can also be helpful with other lung conditions, such as COPD.
-People with COPD may also develop narrowing of the airways and inflammation.
+Peak flow meters can also help with other lung conditions, such as COPD.
+People with COPD may also develop acute narrowing of the airways and inflammation.